 Sarah Hope's story

 25 April 2007.
 A glorious and sunny day.
 Winter was gone and summer was poking its bright face around the corner.
-My mother Elizabeth came to stay for the first time at our new house in south west London.
-We were very excited by the news from two days earlier that my twin sister Victoria had given birth to her first child, a little boy.
-I along with my mother and daughter Pollyanna, who was just two years old at the time, set off to the bus depot in Mortlake.
+My mother Elizabeth came to stay for the first time at our new house in southwest London.
+We were very excited by the news from 2 days earlier that my twin sister Victoria had given birth to her first child, a little boy.
+I, along with my mother and daughter Pollyanna, who was just 2 years old at the time, set off to the bus depot in Mortlake.
 We were off to visit Victoria and her baby in the Chelsea and Westminster Hospital, just a few miles away.

 We crossed the railway bridge a few hundred yards from Mortlake train station and could hear shouting and the honking of horns coming from the bus depot.
 We did not really think much of it, as we were too excited.
 To be honest, I have tried to block the memories of what happened next from my mind.
 The memory is too awful, too devastating, and too tragic.
 So I must not think too hard as to what actually happened.
 But it did happen, so fast, like a bomb going off.
 We entered the bus stop and I saw a child's lunchbox lying on the pavement.
 I bent down to pick it up.

 When one is treated with empathy and compassion, it's easier to move on.
-In May 2011 we set up a charity to help child amputees in Tanzania, and since then we have expanded to Sierra Leone, Liberia and India.
+In May 2011 we set up a charity to help child amputees in Tanzania, and since then expanded to Sierra Leone, Liberia and India.
 Over 250 children are now walking and going to school, their lives and the lives of their families changed forever - all thanks to the smiling inspiration of Pollyanna.
-The charity is called Elizabeth's Legacy of Hope and it is my mother's legacy.
+The charity, called Elizabeth's Legacy of Hope, is my mother's legacy.

 On 25 January 2016, The Sarah Hope Line opened.
 TfL has heard our story and its staff have listened with open hearts and minds to what it was really like and how dreadful it was to be ignored for years.
 They have said how sorry they are and I know they mean it.